macleginn/bivaltyp/content/languages/descriptions/Mingrelian.md

 ![A.P.'s photo]({{ site_url_j }}/images/Rostovtsev-Popiel.jpg "A.P.'s photo")

 The data were gathered in 2023 from the following consultants: Zurab Apakiʒe (primary), K’onst’ant’ine Nač’q’ebia, Iza Nač’q’ebia, Raisa Pircxelava, Beniamin Ǯobava (all from Čxoroc’q’u).
 The language of elicitation was English with the primary consultant and Georgian with the rest.
+Many thanks go to Merab Čuxua (Chukhua) for his invaluable comments on Megrelian lexis.

 ## How to cite
 > Rostovtsev-Popiel, Alexander.
 2023.
 Bivalent patterns in {{ language_external }}.